 Chokyi from our AGM held in May this year.

-Take this opportunity to hear from this skilled teacher.
 Ordained for 13 years, Ven Thubten Chokyi is currently based at Chenrezig Institute, Queensland, and the Director of Liberation Prison Project Internationally.
 For those who missed the AGM you can find the talk on Youtube here

 Sakyadhita International was formed in 1987 in Bodhgaya India under the patronage of HH the Dalai Lama.
 It seeks to build community to benefit Buddhist women and nuns, to reduce gender injustice and awaken women to their potential.

-Every two years Sakyadhita International organises a conference where Buddhist nuns and laywomen come together to share issues affecting women and the wider society.
-An initiative created at the 2019 conference was the Alliance for Buddhist Ethics.
+Every two years Sakyadhita International organises a conference where Buddhists- Sangha and laypeople - come together to share issues affecting Buddhist women and the wider society.
+The next Conference will be held in Borneo in December 2021.

 The Australian branch was formed after the Indonesian Conference in 2015.
 It has national representation and is affiliated with Sakyadhita International.